Disguiser23/ECE143-project-group11/README.md

-+----getData.py                   #Code to preprocess data we used +----linearRegression.py          #Code to do linear regression analysis +----decisionTree.py              #Code to do prediction based on decsion tree model +----lassoPrediction.py           #Code to do prediction based on lasso model
++----getData.py                   #Code to preprocess data we used +----linearRegression.py          #Code to do linear regression analysis +----decisionTree.py              #Code to do prediction based on decsion tree model +----randomForest.py              #Code to do prediction based on random forest model +----lassoPrediction.py           #Code to do prediction based on lasso model
 |
 +----main.ipynb                   # The main jupyterNotebook to show the results and graphics